Black-legged kittiwake: Food and feeding

 Kittiwakes are primarily pelagic piscivorous birds.
 Their main food source consists of fish, though it is not unlikely to find invertebrates such as copepods, polychete and squids in their diet, especially when fish is harder to find.
 Due to their wide range, kittiwake diet is quite variable.
 In the Gulf of Alaska, their diet is usually composed of Pacific capelin, Pacific herring, Pacific sand land and much more.
 Kittiwakes of the coast of the United Kingdom, in Europe, rely mostly on sandeels.
 In 2004, the kittiwake population in the Shetland islands, along with the murre (guillemot) and tern population, completely failed to reproduce successfully due to a collapse in sandeel stock.
 Like most gulls, kittiwake forage at the surface of the water where they tend to catch their prey while in flight or sitting on the water.
 Throughout winter, kittiwakes spend all of their time at sea where they forage.
 Unlike some gull species, they do not scavenge at landfills.

 The foraging style of the kittiwakes is often compared to the terns' foraging strategy due to their frequent hovering and their head diving quickly at the surface of the water.
 Instances of kittiwakes following whales are also common since they benefit from the fish fragments expelled by these huge marine mammals.
 Fishers and commercial fishing boats are also the frequent witnesses of big groups of kittiwakes, often mixed with other gull species and terns, hovering around their ship in order to benefit from the scraps rejected in their sewage water or thrown overboard.

-There are few studies focussing on their water needs, though they seem to prefer salt water to fresh water.
+There are few studies focusing on their water needs, though they seem to prefer salt water to fresh water.
 Captive kittiwakes are known to refuse fresh water but will willingly drink salt water.